shenef/Boktai-Speedrunning/src/shinbok/any.md

 ## Prologue

 The Sabata gameplay segment always lasts 30 seconds.
-Simply hold B to make the text go faster.
+Hold B to make the text go faster and do not do anything else, as it could mess up the interest rate manip by changing RNG.

 ## Sealed Dungeon